These Italian Aristocrats Have Another Line With Yoox

 Just as open-ended as how to wear them is whom the sisters would love to see wearing the styles from the capsule collection.
 “Everyone who loves our Venice and would like to bring a little bit of it all around the world for their holidays,” the Arrivabenes explained to FN.

-For anyone looking the bring a little Venice to their holiday celebrations, the ViBi Venezia x Yoox capsule collection is available now, retailing from $108 to $140.
+For anyone looking to bring a little slice of Venice into their holiday celebrations, the ViBi Venezia x Yoox capsule collection is available now, retailing from $108 to $140.
 Shop styles exclusively on Yoox.

 Want more?